What Is a Doppler

 various points along your arm.
 They help compare the blood pressure in

 are created as the transducer is pressed against your skin and moved along your

 arm or leg.
 The transducer sends sound waves through your skin and other body

 for comparison.
-You may hear a "whooshing" sound as blood flow is detected
+You may hear a "whooshing" sound as blood flow is

 After the Procedure

-Interpreting the Test Results
+Interpreting the Test

-indicate that you have no narrowing or blockages in your
+results indicate that you have no narrowing or blockages in your

-arteries and that the blood pressure in your arteries is
+arteries.
+It also means that the blood pressure in your arteries is normal.
+Abnormal

 clot(s) in a vein or artery